apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 #### Customizing Logging and TLS

 You can specify a different [logging.yaml](https://docs.trafficserver.apache.org/en/8.1.x/admin-guide/files/logging.yaml.en.html) and [ssl_server_name.yaml](https://docs.trafficserver.apache.org/en/8.1.x/admin-guide/files/ssl_server_name.yaml.en.html) by providing environment variable `LOG_CONFIG_FNAME` and `SSL_SERVER_FNAME` respsectively.
-See an example commented out [here](../k8s/trafficserver/ats-deployment.yaml).
+See an example commented out [here](../k8s/traffici-server/ats-deployment.yaml).
 The new contents of them can be provided through a ConfigMap and loaded to a volume mounted for the ATS container (Example [here](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) ).
 Similarly certificates needed for the connection between ATS and origin can be provided through a Secret that loaded to a volume mounted for the ATS container as well (Example [here](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod) ).
 To refresh these certificates we may need to override the entrypoint with our own command and add extra script to watch for changes in those secret in order to reload ATS (Example [here](../bin/tls-reload.sh) ).

+#### Customizing Plugins

+You can specify extra plugins for [plugin.config](https://docs.trafficserver.apache.org/en/8.1.x/admin-guide/files/plugin.config.en.html) by providing environment variable `EXTRA_PLUGIN_FNAME`.
+Its contents can be provided through a ConfigMap and loaded to a volume mounted for the ATS container (Example [here](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) ).

 ### Logging and Monitoring